 Grenada, Mississippi, in Grenada county, is 96 miles S of Memphis, Tennessee.
-There are an estimated 14,879 people in the city.

 The city of Grenada was incorporated in 1836.
 It was the largest town in Grenada County, which was formed by merging the four counties of Carroll, Tallahatchie, Choctaw and Yalobusha.
 It is believed that the name Grenada was a misspelling of the Spanish city, Granada.
 However, some also believe that the name came from the Indian word for marriage.

 Grenada and nearby Attractions